Tools to build a

-Briefing, he explained to me, was the single most important skill an attorney needed to master in order to effectively represent his client.
-Effective briefing includes identifying the issues in a case, citing to proper authority, and crafting a legal argument.
-If written effectively, a legal brief can put a judge on your side of an issue before you ever step foot in a court room.
+Briefing, he explained to me, was the single most important skill an attorney needed to master to represent their clients effectively.
+Persuasive briefing includes identifying the issues in a case, citing to proper authority, and crafting a legal argument.
+An excellent legal brief can put a judge on your side of an issue before you ever step foot in a courtroom.
 On the other hand, there is no quicker way to turn a judge against you than to misrepresent the state of the law in your brief.

 Early in my career, I knew the quality of my legal brief was important, but I didn’t have many supporting resources at my disposal.
 New attorneys now have Westlaw Edge, which offers a suite of tools that you can use to make sure that your briefs are laser sharp.

 Rely on Westlaw Edge to provide the tools you need to build a winning brief

 - A solid base to build upon is essential in brief writing and working on a new project without an example to work from and compare to is scary.
 Thankfully, Westlaw Edge maintains the world’s largest online repository of briefs for litigators; ensuring that practitioners will always have a good starting point.

 - Thorough research is critical to a well-written brief.
 Westlaw Edge offers a new tool, Quick Check, that allows attorneys to upload their entire brief, receive recommended cases, secondary sources, and other briefs and memoranda that they should consider.
 If opposing counsel’s brief is uploaded, Quick Check can be used to locate and investigate cases they chose not to cite.
 Quick Check also gathers all the citations in a document that have negative treatment and puts them in one place so KeyCite treatment for each can quickly be reviewed.